 2. Choose your goals.

 In implementing any strategy, it’s always important to start with a goal.
-We recommend the SMART Goals model, which involves identifying goals which as Specific, Measurable, Attainable, Relevant and Time-based
+We recommend the SMART Goals model, which involves identifying goals as Specific, Measurable, Attainable, Relevant and Time-based

 When starting your social media strategy, ask yourself what objectives you are looking to achieve.
 Do you want more followers?
 Trying to increase engagements?
 Looking to produce more sales and content via your social media accounts?
 Do you want to improve other metrics?
 Understanding what you want out of your social media strategy is key to a successful business.